 I got the idea for this project after reading Subliminal by Leonard Mlodinow.
 That book cited research suggesting that when people are asked to rate pictures of people based on competency, the average competency score of a candidate is predictive of whether the candidate will win or not.
-The predictions are correct about 70% of the time for senators and 60% for house members, so while not a strong indicator, there seems to be some correlation between appearance and winning Senate races.
+The predictions are correct about 70% of the time for senators and 60% for house members, so while not a reliable indicator, there seems to be some correlation between appearance and winning Senate races.
 So, we decided to use machine learning to build a model to assess senator faces in the same manner.

 This is a challenge as there are only around 30 Senate races every two years, so there's not much data to learn from.
 We also didn't want to use data that was too old since as trends in hair and fashion change, these probably affect how people perceive competence of people.
 We ended up using elections from 2007-2014 as training data to predict on the 2016 election.
 We got the senator images from Wikipedia and Google image search.
-We got images for the top two finishers, which is usually a democrat and republican.
-We didn't include other elections since the images were less readily available and we aren't sure if looking senatorial is the same as looking presidential (more on that later).
+We used images for the top two finishers, which is usually a democrat and republican.
+We didn't include other elections since the images were less readily available and we aren't sure if appearing senatorial is the same as appearing presidential (more on that later).

 We use a neural network to learn the relationships between pictures and likelihood of winning elections.
 As input, we provide a senator image with the label of whether the candidate won their race or not.
 Note that this means that our model predicts the likelihood of winning an election given that the candidate is one of the top two candidates in the election (which is usually apparent beforehand).
 The model outputs a winning probability for each candidate.
 To assess the winner of a particular election, we compare the probability of the two candidates and assume the candidate with the higher probability will win.

-In order to cut down on training time, we used relatively shallow neural networks consisting of a few sets of convolutional layers followed by max-pooling layers.
+To cut down on training time, we used relatively shallow neural networks consisting of a few sets of convolutional layers followed by max-pooling layers.
 After the convolutional layers, we used a fully connected layer before outputting the election win probabilities.
 Even with these simple networks, there are millions of parameters that must be constrained, which will result in overfitting with the relatively limited number of training images.
-We apply transformations including rotations, translations, blur, and noise to the images in order to increase the number of training images to make the training more robust.
+We apply transformations including rotations, translations, blur, and noise to the images to increase the number of training images to make the training more robust.
 We also explored transfer learning, where we train the model using a similar problem with more data, and use that as a base network to train the senator model on.

 We use keras with the tensorflow backend for training.
 We performed most of our training on floydhub, which offers reasonably priced resources for deep learning training (though it can be a little bit of a headache to set up).